 Children of the Land: Adversity and Success in Rural America, published by the University of Chicago Press in 2000.
 In that same book, “a study of Iowa families,” writes Dr. Fagan, “discovered that youth who in eighth grade are religiously involved will have higher academic competence in the twelfth grade.”

-Christian Smith, director of the National Study of Youth and Religion and Professor of Sociology at Notre Dame Univeristy, drawing on work done by Chandra Muller, Christopher G. Ellison and Mark D. Regnerus, who
+Christian Smith, director of the National Study of Youth and Religion and Professor of Sociology at Notre Dame Univeristy, drawing on work done by Chandra Muller, Christopher G. Ellison and Mark D. Regnerus, who that the influence of church attendance and favorable perceptions of religion result in "positive school attitudes" which are evident from childhood, through late adolescence and into college.

 Frequent religious attendance tends to increase students’ total years of schooling.
 Students who attend church weekly while growing up have significantly more years of total schooling by their early 30s than peers who do not attend church at all.